moorepants/dissertation/_sources/motioncapture.txt

 Characterization of motions during normal pedaling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Figure :ref:`jellybean` shows how the relative percent variance of the four
+:ref:`Figure 9 <jellybean>` shows how the relative percent variance of the four
 classes: Pedaling, Steer-Yaw-Roll, Bounce and Knees varies with speed for Rider
 3 on the Batavus Browser bicycle.
 The percentage is the average of two runs at
 speeds 5 km/h and above.
 From the graph, it is clear that at 10 km/h and higher